 A native of Harrisburg, Dippery was a two-time PIAA State Finalist for wrestling-powerhouse Central Dauphin High School, graduating with the most wins in both school and district 3 history with 183.
 He was a three-time Fargo All-American, placing twice in Greco and once in Freestyle.

 Isaias Rodriguez serves as Head Coach of the Beat the Streets program practicing at the McCaskey High School location.
 Coach Rodriguez graduated from JP McCaskey High School in 1998.
 He wrestled for Millersville University while earning a degree in education.
 Coach Rodriguez returned to McCaskey High School to serve as an Assistant Coach for 7 years.
 These years gave him the experience to take over as Head Coach in 2014 where he currently leads the Red Tornado Wrestling Program.
 Coach Rodriguez has been a Fourth Grade teacher at Martin Luther King Elementary in Lancaster for the past 10 years.

 We have gathered a great group of young men to be role models for the young men and women of Central PA.

-Current NCAA Div I wrestlers from Franklin&Marshall College Brett Kulp, Cole Aaron, Anthony Mancini, and 2016 NCAA Championship Qualifier Antonio Pelusi along with Div II wrestlers from Millersville University will be working with both Beat the Streets Lancaster programs.
+Current NCAA Div I wrestlers from Franklin&Marshall College Brett Kulp, Cole Aaron, Chris Bolletino and 2016 & 2018 NCAA Championship Qualifier Antonio Pelusi along with Div II wrestlers from Millersville University will be working with both Beat the Streets Lancaster programs.